medicalphysics/DXMClib/docs/sphinx/physicsmodel.rst

 .. math::
     w_{after} = w_{before}(1-\frac{\mu_{photoelectric}\rho}{\zeta})

-Further transport of the photon is done by the ordinary method by sampling a random number to determine if an interaction occurs and determine if a coherent or noncoherent event will happen (photoelectric effect is already dealt with).
+Further transport of the photon is done by the ordinary method by sampling a random number to determine if an interaction occurs and determine if a Rayleight or Compton event will happen (photoelectric effect is already dealt with).

 Generating x-ray spectra
 ------------------------